pwm/tc/readme.md

 The trick is to supply a function to `TypedCollection` that requires its argument to be of a particular type.
 For this we just use PHP's built in function type declaration.
 This works with built in types as well as user defined types (aka. classes).

-It also implements the `IteratorAggregate` and `Countable` interfaces.
+It also implements the `IteratorAggregate` and `Countable` interfaces for ease of use. `getIterator()` returns a `Generator` which aligns well with the immutable semantics of the collection, ie. you can iterate it accessing its elements, without having access to the container itself.

-Use `->toList()` to get the underlying list representation.
-This is useful for using it with map/filter/reduce.
+To get the underlying mutable array representation use `toList()`.
+This is useful for using map/filter/reduce.

 ## Tests